qm210/led-fury/README.md

 Based on current repository v0.16.0, there are various fields and a lot of different case routings.

+* Essential:
+  * in the Sync Settings, one of the UDP ports must be set to 65506 (for now)
+  * Also, I believe you need
+    * "Receive...
+Segment options, bounds" (or everything)
+    * "Receive UDP realtime"
+    * "Respect LED maps"
+  * (there might be more)

+Findings from reading WLED code...

 * `rgbUdp` is a UDP interface hardcoded to Port 19446
 * `notifierUdp`
   * `notifier2Udp` seems to have the same functionality as `notifierUdp`, just a supplementary method.